-So, there's insufficient evidence to show a redemption request submitted to Westerby after July 2015 - and sooner than when it received Mrs M's completed redemption form in September 2016 - would have been successful.
-And, taking into account the combination of factors I've set out above, I'm not persuaded that it would be appropriate or fair in the circumstances to reduce the compensation amount that Westerby has to pay to Mrs M.
+So, there's insufficient evidence to show a redemption request submitted after July 2015 would have been successful.
+And, taking into account the combination of factors I've set out above, I'm not persuaded that it would be appropriate or fair in the circumstances to reduce the compensation amount that Westerby has to pay to Mr C.